edisonpapers/edison-sci-fi/1/README.md

 .ve-media gh:edisonpapers/media/Telephonoscope/Telephonoscope.jpg right width=60%

-## Heading
+## Decadence of the Wizard of Menlo Park
-.ve-media default:https%3A//edison.rutgers.edu/images/exhibits/science-fiction/Decadence%20of%20the%20Wizard%201880-a.jpg width=80%
+.ve-media default:https%3A//edison.rutgers.edu/images/exhibits/science-fiction/Decadence%20of%20the%20Wizard%201880-a.jpg width=60%

 ## Tomorrow's Eve